second2falcon/school_files/English_Pitch.md

 - Took place on the internet

-- He made a network which helps revolutionizing money.
+- He made a network which helps relovutionize money.